emenikeigwe/PhillyPoliceData/README.md

 # PhillyPoliceData
-Project for Hack the City (11.s188) analyzing connections between police complaints in Philadelphia, race, geographic data, and other treatments.
+Project for Hack the City (11.s188) by Ahmed, Amelia, and Arlene analyzing connections between police complaints in Philadelphia, race, geographic data, and other treatments.
 The CAP Data was taken from [Open Data Philly](https://www.opendataphilly.org/dataset/police-complaints/resource/7f7d472f-c49c-4364-b6e0-3a079e6b7d7f), demographic data from the city came from the Census American Community Survey 2018, and the Police District Data for the heatmap was also taken from [Open Data Philly](https://www.opendataphilly.org/dataset/police-districts).

 ## Directories and file locations
 /graphs/ contains images of graphs and other visual outputs and Tableau files